-Transredes was formed to acquire YFPB’s oil and gas pipeline system at the time of its privatization in May 1997.
-At that time, TR Holdings, which is owned 50% each by Enron and Shell, subscribed 5,024,060 shares of Series B ordinary shares constituting 50% of the capital of Transredes.
-The Series A ordinary shares, representing the remaining capital of Transredes, were subscribed or have subsequently been acquired by two Bolivian pension funds (16.7% each), a GE sponsored fund (approximately 10%) and others (approximately 6%).
-The GE sponsored fund acquired shares from the employees of YPFB in December 1999.
-The purchase price implies a total equity value for Transredes of US$440 MM, without any control premium.
-It is important to note that GE will have no role in the management or operations of Transredes.
+Transredes was formed in connection with the privatization of YFPB’s oil and gas pipeline system in May 1997.
+At that time, TR Holdings, which is owned 50% each by Enron and Shell, subscribed for 5,024,060 shares of Series B ordinary shares constituting 50% of the capital of Transredes.
+The Series A ordinary shares, representing the remaining capital of Transredes, were subscribed or have subsequently been acquired by two Bolivian pension funds (16.7% each), a private equity emerging market infrastructure fund (“LAIF XIV Ltd.”) (approximately 10%) and others (approximately 7%).
+LAIF XIV Ltd. acquired shares from the employees of YPFB in December 1999.
+The purchase price paid by LAIF XIV Ltd. implies a total equity value for Transredes of US$440 MM, without any control premium.
+LAIF XIV Ltd. acquired no rights to participate in the management or operations of Transredes.

-The chart below shows the basic ownership structure of the Transredes group:
+The chart below shows the basic ownership structure of the Transredes group.